onera/Cassiopee/Intersector/doc/source/Intersector.rst

     :type  agg_mode: 0,1 or 2.
     :param extrude_pgs: Optional list of polygons to extrude.
     :type  extrude_pgs: list of int
+    :param multi_zone: If set to True, preserve inpu zoning of a1 and a2 upon exit.
+    :type  multi_zone: True or False

     **Prerequisites :**